 Marketing is about the tools and methods you use to get your brand in front of your audience.
 It’s often described as a “push” tactic, while branding is more of a “pull”.
-While branding is a rather abstract idea of what your business is all about, marketing is an active approach that aims to promote your business by putting it in front of people.
+While branding sets the tone and defines the experience of your business, marketing is an active approach that aims to promote your business by putting it in front of people.

 Some methods of marketing include: